The Ultimate Guide to Staying Safe Online in the Age of AI

 • Stops hackers on public Wi-Fi.

-• Keeps your location private.
+• Keep your location private.

 • Blocks some scams and ads.